edverma/vibe-code-security-hook/README.md

 4. For existing repositories, run `git init` in each repo to install the hook

 ## How It Works

+The installation creates two files:
+- A separate `vibe-code-security-hook` file containing the security scanning logic
+- A standard `pre-commit` hook that calls the security hook but allows other hooks to coexist

 The security hook runs automatically when you attempt to commit changes.
 It will: